Tolani99/data_engineering_coursera/database_client/week_4/final_project/implement_and_query_stored_procedure/exercise_little_lemon_analysis_and_report/README.md

 Little Lemon analysis and sales report

-You have gained all the necessary skills and knowledge required to interact with the back-end MySQL database from your Python-based front-end application via the standard database client MySQL Connector/Python.
+Having gained all the necessary skills and knowledge required to interact with the back-end MySQL database from your Python-based front-end application via the standard database client MySQL Connector/Python.

 Follow the instructions in the exercises given below and create a Jupyter notebook to produce a Little Lemon analysis and sales report.
 You need to submit this report for your peers to review.